buhrmi/buhrmi/README.md

 Here at the Shitcoin Society our mission is to build the world's greatest platform to integrate new blockchain and DLT projects.

-### Pre-Alpha
+### Join the fun

 Shitcoin Society is currently in pre-alpha and still looking for interesting projects.
 Are you an aspiring blockchain or DLT developer?
 Community manager?
 Broker?
-In case you're looking for new opportunities, feel free to [get in touch](mailto:buhrmi@shitcoinsociety.com).
-Or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit a project.
+Or just looking for new opportunities?
+Feel free to [get in touch](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit a project.

-Oh, and of course make sure to head over to https://www.shitcoinsociety.com and sign up 🚀
+Oh, and of course make sure to sign up on https://www.shitcoinsociety.com 🚀

 See you at the party 🥳